pods-framework/pods/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

+== Screenshots ==

+1. Create new content types or extend existing ones
+2. Add fields of many different types, with individual options for each so you can define your content type to be what you ned it to be
+3. Post Type pods will add fields to the Post editor
+4. Taxonomy pods will add fields to the Taxonomy forms
+5. User pods will add fields to the User forms
+6. Comment pods will add fields to the Comment forms
+7. Media pods will add fields to the Media forms
+8. Create Advanced Content Types that exist only as you define them, outside of the normal WP object structure

 == Changelog ==

+= 2.0.2 - September 27th, 2012 =
+* Even more bugs have now been fixed including additional backwards compatibility fixes
+* Caching improvements and fixes, things should be even more responsive, try enabling object caching to see super speed!
+* Found a bug?
+Have a great feature idea?
+Get on GitHub and tell us about it and we'll get right on it: https://github.com/pods-framework/pods/issues/new

 = 2.0.1 - September 25th, 2012 =
 * With the help of our awesome users, we've been able to quickly fix 14 bugs